A new US study conducted by neuroscientists has uncovered an explanation as to why alcoholics crave alcohol so badly… Alcohol hijacks the brain.

 Fruit Flies Unlock The Mystery Of Alcoholism

-Using fruit flies as the basis of the neuroscience studies, the scientists from the famous Browns University, Rhode Island in the US, found that one of the key molecular structures that fruit flies and humans share is disrupted by alcohol and genetically changed as a result.
+Using fruit flies as the basis of the studies, the scientists from Browns University found that one of the key molecular structures that fruit flies and humans share is disrupted by alcohol and genetically changed as a result.
 This disruption occurs in the brain’s pleasure-reward centre and is key to animals and humans chasing rewarding experiences.
+It’s as if alcohol hijacks the brain.

 The scientists conducting the study wanted to find out how addiction occurs on a molecular level in the case of alcoholics.